containers/podman/docs/source/markdown/podman-rm.1.md

 Remove all containers.
 Can be used in conjunction with -f as well.

+**--cidfile**

+Read container ID from the specified file and remove the container.
+Can be specified multiple times.

 **--force**, **-f**

 Force the removal of running and paused containers.
 Forcing a container removal also